top of page

 • Apr 14, 2022

-There is still a considerable demand for creating copious amounts of E2E regression tests.
-In a monolithic world, this is without a doubt extremely important when the entire system function is a single application as an individual, autonomous unit.
+There is still considerable demand for creating large numbers of E2E regression tests.
+In a monolithic world, this is without a doubt extremely important when the entire system's function is a single application as an individual, autonomous unit.

 We have to accept that one size does not fit all circumstances.